vega/altair/doc/user_guide/transform.rst

 :ref:`user-guide-aggregate-transform`      :meth:`~Chart.transform_aggregate`         Create a new data column by aggregating an existing column.
 :ref:`user-guide-bin-transform`            :meth:`~Chart.transform_bin`               Create a new data column by binning an existing column.
 :ref:`user-guide-calculate-transform`      :meth:`~Chart.transform_calculate`         Create a new data column using an arithmetic calculation on an existing column.
+:ref:`user-guide-density-transform`        :meth:`~Chart.transform_density`           Create a new data column with the kernel density estimate of the input.
 :ref:`user-guide-filter-transform`         :meth:`~Chart.transform_filter`            Select a subset of data based on a condition.
 :ref:`user-guide-flatten-transform`        :meth:`~Chart.transform_flatten`           Flatten array data into columns.
-:ref:`user-guide-fold-transform`           :meth:`~Chart.transform_fold`              Convert wide-form data into long-form data.
+:ref:`user-guide-fold-transform`           :meth:`~Chart.transform_fold`              Convert wide-form data into long-form data (opposite of pivot).
 :ref:`user-guide-impute-transform`         :meth:`~Chart.transform_impute`            Impute missing data.
 :ref:`user-guide-joinaggregate-transform`  :meth:`~Chart.transform_joinaggregate`     Aggregate transform joined to original data.
+:ref:`user-guide-loess-transform`          :meth:`~Chart.transform_loess`             Create a new column with LOESS smoothing of data.
 :ref:`user-guide-lookup-transform`         :meth:`~Chart.transform_lookup`            One-sided join of two datasets based on a lookup key.
+:ref:`user-guide-pivot-transform`          :meth:`~Chart.transform_pivot`             Convert long-form data into wide-form data (opposite of fold).
+:ref:`user-guide-quantile-transform`       :meth:`~Chart.transform_quantile`          Compute empirical quantiles of a dataset.
+:ref:`user-guide-regression-transform`     :meth:`~Chart.transform_regression`        Fit a regression model to a dataset.
 :ref:`user-guide-sample-transform`         :meth:`~Chart.transform_sample`            Random sub-sample of the rows in the dataset.
 :ref:`user-guide-stack-transform`          :meth:`~Chart.transform_stack`             Compute stacked version of values.
 :ref:`user-guide-timeunit-transform`       :meth:`~Chart.transform_timeunit`          Discretize/group a date by a time unit (day, month, year, etc.)